diodechain/website/app.md

   list:
   - title: Secure Chat and Files
     content: |
       Communications and structured information are at the core of everything teams do.
-That’s why we built direct messaging, group chat, and file syncing into the core of Diode.
+That’s why we built direct messaging, group chat, and file syncing into the core of Diode Collab.
 All capabilities are fully end-to-end encrypted, ensuring that your team operates at only the highest security level available.

   - title: Use for
     content: |